-- 1.1 Business Associates should encourage 2-way communication with their migrant workforce in making integration comfortable, mutually beneficial and sustainable. - 1.2 The Business Associate should assign a worker conversant in both the migrant worker's language and management language to coordinate communication.
-Where there is no worker with such skills, the Business Associate should employ an onsite worker coordinator who is conversant in the languages of the migrant workers and management languages.
+- 1.1 Business Associates should encourage 2-way communication with their migrant workforce in making integration comfortable, mutually beneficial and sustainable. - 1.2 The Business Associate should assign a worker that is able to speak and understand both the migrant worker's language and the managements language to coordinate communication.
+Where there is no worker with such skills, the Business Associate should employ an onsite worker coordinator who is able to speak and understand the languages of the migrant workers and management languages.
 This worker coordinator should not be involved in the recruitment process; these roles should be clearly separated.